luoningqi/bcmlp/README.md

-# AdasNet
+# bcmlp

 ## Info
-**Unsupervised Binocular Depth Perception on Driving Scenario**<br>
+**BCMLP: Binary-connected Multilayer Perceptrons**<br>
-Ningqi Luo', Chengxi Yang", Wenxiu Sun" and Binheng Song'.<br>
+Ningqi Luo', Binheng Song", Yinxu Pan', and Bin Shen'.<br>
-'Tsinghua University, "SenseTime Group Limited.<br>
+'Department of Computer Science, "Graduate School at Shenzhen<br>
+Tsinghua University.<br>
 Email: lnq16@mails.tsinghua.edu.cn<br>
-Submitted to 24th International Conference on Pattern Recognition, [ICPR'2018](http://www.icpr2018.org/)
+Submitted to 25th International Conference on Neural Information Processing, [ICONIP'2018](https://conference.cs.cityu.edu.hk/iconip/)

 ## Introduction
-To achive depth perception on drving scenario (i) We construct a CNN-based neural network which takes pairwise stereo images as input and output disparity map of the single left image.
-The training process of this neural network is not reliant on ground truth disparities. (ii) We propose an occlusion-aware reconstruction loss function.
-Nowadays the similarity evaluations between reconstructed and reference images do not consider of the occlusion area.
-We design an occlusion module and add it into matching loss. (iii) We train our unsupervised model on KITTI Stereo 2012, Stereo 2015, Cityscapes and our self-collected dataset.
-Trained model is available in [Baiduyun](https://pan.baidu.com/s/1c1GJzna).
+Sparse connection has been used both to reduce network complexity and sensitivity to input perturbations in multilayer perceptrons as well as artificial neural networks.
+We propose a novel binary-connected multilayer perceptrons where arbitrary node is connected with the only two nodes of previous layer.
+The sensitivity of this model is discussed both in theoretical methods and simulation experiments.
+Comparisons with related works show that our scheme achieves the least amount of parameters, the lowest deviation to input perturbations, and the highest accuracy in the noisy classification task.

 ## How to Use
 ### Prerequisites
+  - Python 3.6.4
+  - numpy 1.14.0
-  - Tensorflow
+  - Tensorflow 1.4.0

-  - OpenCv
+### Files
-  - Download our trained model from [Baiduyun](https://pan.baidu.com/s/1c1GJzna)
+  - bcmlp.py: the proposed model

-### Testing
-  - Take stereo images in ./input/left and ./input/right as input
-  - Run test.py
+  - sensitivity.py: for calculating the BCMLP's sensitivity
+  - Exp*.py and funcs.py: for simulation experiments
-  - Reslut(disparity, occlusion, warpedLeft) are show in ./output
+  - model structure and exp reslut are show in ./pics

-### Training
+### Experiment
-  - Adjust loadData.py to fit dataset location
-  - Load trained model
+  - Run ExpSensitivity.py
-  - Run train.py
+  - Run ExpClassification.py
-  - Save models (checkpoint) in ./models

 ## Related work
-C. Godard, O. Mac Aodha, and G. J. Brostow, “Unsupervised monocular depth estimation with left-right consistency,” in Proc. of the IEEE Conference on Computer Vision and Pattern Recognition, CVPR, pages 279–270, 2016.
-[Github](https://github.com/mrharicot/monodepth)<br>
-Y. Zhong, Y. Dai, and H. Li, “Self-supervised learning for stereo matching with self-improcing ability,” in arXiv preprint arXiv: 1709.00930, 2017.
+Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., Salakhutdinov, R.: Dropout: A simple way to prevent neural networks from overfitting.
+The Journal of Machine Learning Research, 15(1), 1929-1958 (2014).
+[Github](https://github.com/mdenil/dropout)<br>
+Locally_connected_layer, Keras Documentation.
+[Keras](http://keras-cn.readthedocs.io/en/latest/layers/locally_connected_layer/)<br>

 ## Acknowledgment
-We gratefully acknowledge the support from department of data acquisition in SenseTime Group Limited for providing driving dataset.
-This work is supported by Tsinghua-Sensetime practice base.
+We gratefully acknowledge the support from department of computer science, Tsinghua University.
+This work is supported by Tsinghua Multimedia Lab-SZ.